Jump to content

 Configuration:

-You can add a installOptions-section to your fabfile.yaml.
-Here's an example:
+You can add an installOptions section to your fabfile.yaml.
+For Drupal installations:

 installOptions: